-Can a physician work locums with a full-time job?
-The answer to that is, yes, but it’s going to depend upon the wording in the contract.
-Most employment contracts will contain language about either exclusivity or many times, it’s also called outside activities.
-And in those sections, it will state that the physician can only work and provide physician services to that employer unless the employer gives them specific written approval to pursue another job opportunity on their off time.
+Can a physician work as locum tenens with a full-time job?
+The answer to that is yes, but it will depend upon the contract wording.
+Most employment contracts will contain language about either exclusivity or, many times.
+It’s also called outside activities.
+And those sections will state that the physician can only work and provide services to that employer.
+That is unless the employer gives them specific written approval to pursue another job opportunity in their off time.
 This is specialty-dependent, but it is possible, but you can’t just do it on your own normally.
-Now, people who do shift work like ED, hospitalists, maybe some people who are doing critical care and they’re only working a certain number of shifts per month.
+Now, people who do shift work like ED and hospitalists.
+Maybe some are doing critical care and only working a certain number of shifts per month.

 Locum Tenens Physician Job

-And then they have 12 to 16 shifts as a normal range for most people who are doing those types of shifts.
-So, they have plenty of time to do locums work if they want.
+And then they have 12 to 16 shifts as a normal range for most people doing those shifts.
+So, they have plenty of time to do locum tenens work.
 They could go to another hospital and staff that ED or do hospital work in the other hospital as well.
-Most employers don’t want them doing locums work for direct competitors.
-In any normal situation, the physician would then say to the employer, I have an opportunity to take a locums contract with this specific employer in this specific place, I would like your written approval.
-And then normally, the employer is not going to withhold that approval if it’s a reasonable request.
-As I said before, if it’s: hey, I want to work across the street with your direct competitor three times a month, it’s probably unlikely that the employer is going to be okay with that.
+Most employers don’t want them doing locum tenens work for direct competitors.
+In any normal situation, the physician would then say to the employer.
+I have an opportunity to take a locum tenens contract with this specific employer in this particular place.
+I would like your written approval.
+And then, typically, the employer will not withhold that approval if it’s a reasonable request.
+If it’s hey, I want to work across the street with your direct competitor.
+Three times a month.
+It’s probably unlikely that the employer will be okay with that.

 There are also some considerations in what’s the non-compete.
-There are many contracts that prohibit not only competition after the contract ends, but during the contract as well.
-So, can physicians work locums with a full-time job?
-Absolutely, but it’s specialty dependent and they need to get written approval to do so.
-I have had people say, well, do I really have to do this?
-And then what are the repercussions if I do this without seeking approval first?
-Well, if it’s in the contract and it states you need to do this, meaning, get approval to work in any kind of outside employment, and you don’t do that, then it’s a breach of contract.
+Many contracts prohibit not only competition after the contract ends but also during the contract.
+So, can physicians work locum tenens with a full-time job?
+Absolutely, but it’s specialty-dependent, and they need to get written approval.
+I have had people say, well, do I have to do this?
+And then what are the repercussions if I do this without seeking permission first?
+You need to do this if it’s in the contract and stated.
+That means getting approval to work in any kind of outside employment.
+If you don’t do that, then it’s a breach of contract.
 The employer can say, look, you signed an agreement that said you had to do this, and you didn’t do it.